 At Moderne, we use the platform when developing and testing such recipes with the open-source community.
 Moreover, we run and compile them daily to make sure there are no regressions.
 When you don’t rely on the open-source community to supply you with recipes, and want to build your own custom migrations, the Moderne Platform is essential.
 Moderne tools are free for open-source maintainers, and Moderne runs a free tenant for open-source software at app.moderne.io.

-Perform code impact analysis in a fraction of the time and cost of today’s methods
+Code impact analysis in a fraction of the time and cost with Moderne

 The Moderne Platform provides a new paradigm for performing large-scale code impact analyses.
 As a standard, built-in capability of Moderne, impact analyses can now be done in minutes—across any number of repositories and millions or billions of lines of code.
 The result?
 Impact analyses that are continuously up-to-date and actionable in real time because the capabilities are always-on.

-- Data tables – Moderne data tables (see below) are a cutting-edge feature of the Moderne platform that enable you to quickly understand the impact of code changes.
-They can be created in minutes and collect real-time insightful data about dependencies, CVEs, licenses, version numbers, API usage—and pretty much any other information you want to know about your source code.
+- Data tables can be created in minutes and collect real-time, insightful data about dependencies, CVEs, licenses, version numbers, API usage—and pretty much any other information you want to know about your source code.
 You can learn more about data tables in our documentation, our blog, and our demo video.

 By using the Moderne CLI in combination with the Moderne Platform, you can accelerate developer work across your organization plus align with multiple teams and business units to operate on the codebase at unprecedented scale.